SSMTL++: Revisiting Self-Supervised Multi-Task Learning for Video Anomaly Detection: Method

 Aside from the existing four tasks, we propose a new set of five proxy tasks, as described below.
 We note that the prediction and decoding heads used for the new tasks are identical to those used for the original four tasks.

-{\bf $\mathbf{T_5}$: Adversarial reconstruction.} For the \emph{adversarial reconstruction} of pseudo-anomalies task ($T_5$), we employ an adversarial training procedure based on gradient ascent through our shared backbone.
-We attach a decoder to our shared encoder which learns to reproduce images from an out-of-distribution data set formed of flowers \citep{Nilsback-CVPR-2006}, textures \citep{Lazebnik-PAMI-2005}, and ImageNet \citep{Russakovsky-IJCV-2015} classes that do not appear in urban surveillance videos.
+{\bf $\mathbf{T_5}$: Adversarial reconstruction.} For the \emph{adversarial reconstruction} of pseudo-anomalies task ($T_5$), we employ an adversarial training procedure based on reversing the gradients, thus performing gradient ascent through our shared backbone, instead of the usual gradient descent.
+This task was originally introduced by \cite{Georgescu-TPAMI-2021} in the context of video anomaly detection.
+Similar to \cite{Georgescu-TPAMI-2021}, we attach a decoder to our shared encoder, which learns to reproduce images from an out-of-distribution data set.
+We consider the same out-of-distribution data set as \cite{Georgescu-TPAMI-2021}, containing flowers \citep{Nilsback-CVPR-2006}, textures \citep{Lazebnik-PAMI-2005}, and ImageNet \citep{Russakovsky-IJCV-2015} classes that do not appear in urban surveillance videos.
 We optimize the decoder using gradient descent, as usual.
-However, the shared backbone is optimized to model pseudo-anomalies poorly, that is, when updating the network, we reverse the sign of the learning rate for pseudo-anomalies.
-This design incentives the network to model general patterns poorly, directing the model towards overfitting the provided normal data.
+However, the shared backbone (encoder) is optimized to model pseudo-anomalies poorly, that is, when updating the network, we reverse the sign of the learning rate for pseudo-anomalies, which is equivalent to performing gradient ascent.
+This design incentivizes the network to model general patterns poorly, directing the model towards overfitting the provided normal data.
 Notice that, in the context of anomaly detection, we need a model that does not generalize too well on out-of-distribution data, otherwise it would prevent us from leveraging the reconstruction error as a method for anomaly detection.
+This is the reason behind applying adversarial training on pseudo-abnormal examples.
+Different from \cite{Georgescu-TPAMI-2021}, who rely only on this task to subsequently train binary classifiers and predict anomaly scores, we integrate adversarial training as a proxy task into our multi-task learning framework.
+In addition, we note that our approach is different from the method proposed by \cite{Astrid-BMVC-2021}, since this related method aims to reconstruct unmodified frames from pseudo-abnormal frames without changing the learning procedure, \ie~without reversing the gradients, as we do.